|29th March |

 However, the national spokeswoman for the Australian Family Association, Angela Conway, says there is still significant opposition within the community to the sale of X-rated and unclassified films.

-Meanwhile, the Victorian Government remains silent on the issue.
-When asked about potential changes to the classification law, a spokeswoman for Attorney-General Rob Hulls, who has previously admitted to watching an X-rated film, simply says such
+the Victorian Government remains silent on the issue.
+When asked about potential changes to the classification law, a spokeswoman for Attorney-General Rob Hulls, who has previously admitted to watching an X-rated film, simply says such issues are not

 The Minister says there'll be consultation with communities that want R-rated material restricted before action is taken.